Hinting at a silhouette, a shape of reality defined through relationships (Part 2of 3)

 5. Broken Trees

 Arriving from Proyecto’ace, I picked up where I left off with documenting a particular curve of the Etobicoke Creek ravine that I started after my time in Ecuador.
 Looking at the suburban park through new ‘filters,’ the ravine became a fascinating place of discovery where very different flows of time interwove.
-The area I picked centred on a wall of compressed sediment layers, holding 250 million years of deep time.
+The area I picked centred on a wall of compressed sediment layers which accumulated 450 million years of deep time (Upper Ordovician Georgian Bay Formation).
 The creek is nibbling at it continually, you can hear tiny rockslides swish down into the creek remaking the shape of the wall.
 A quiet drama unfolds on top of the ravine with trees that once grew on horizontal ground, slowly find themselves clinging to increasing verticality.
 The inevitable tumble below opposed to the very last unseen moment.